Love-Reen/DSC-PHASE-ONE-PROJECT/README.md

 ### Recommendation:
 Start with investing in **Multi-engine Land** aircraft used for **Business or Commuter** purposes under **favorable weather**, as they showed lower incident severity in historical data.

+- Purchase aircraft from makes with historically low injury severity.
+- Prioritize pilot training for takeoff and landing.
+- Avoid aircraft with high accident counts in turbulent weather conditions.
+- Develop real-time risk dashboards to monitor flight conditions and aircraft performance.

 ---